 - a.
-Those factors, which quantify vehicular traffic generators, should be specific as to the type and number of residential units. - b.
-A plat showing proposed street layout and driveways. - c.
-A vicinity map showing location, size of development, and study area relative to other transportation systems.
+Those factors that quantify vehicular traffic generators, such as dwelling units, commercial uses, square footages, persons to be employed and restaurant seats.
+Residential developments should be specific as to the type of residential units. - b.
+Proposed driveways, streets, internal circulation and any existing and/or proposed parking. - c.
+A vicinity map showing the site location, size and type of development and study area relative to other transportation systems.